 What meaning does this verse hold for you?

-This post is the first in a series of extracts from the Tao Te Ching.
+This post is the second in a series of extracts from the Tao Te Ching.

 Each post will present two translations of the same verse.
 Over time, translations will be drawn from a range of different publications.

 The suggestion offered here, is not to focus on what is meant by the verse, but to listen to what is resonating in our hearts as we recite the words out loud.

 Gua-Fu Feng and Jane English 2011

 They shine forth.